 For a list of blog hops visit the blog of Raimey Gallant.
 The ones I’ve tried and I’m very happy about are:

 - Story Time blog hop, where you share a speculative short story four times a year.

 - Weekend Writing Warriors, where you share a snippet of your novel in progress every weekend.

 - Authortoolbox blog hop, which is not about fiction, but about writing advice.
 It can still be useful to learn about the craft and to network.

-If you decide to self-publish, you don’t need to face the writing process alone.
+To sum up, even if you decide for self-publishing, you don’t need to face the writing process alone.
 You can find help in many forms.
-Critique partners are other writers who look at your work with the writer’s eyes and give you advice from a professional point of view.
+Critique partners are other kind of beta writers who look at your work with the writer’s eyes and give you advice from a professional point of view.
 Betas look at things from the reader’s point of view and give you feedback on the reading experience.
-Last but not least, blog hops give you a lot on encouragement, a sneak peek into your strengths and an opportunity to join a supportive community of writers.
+Last but not least, blog hops give you a lot of encouragement, a sneak peek into your strengths and an opportunity to join a supportive community of writers.